TRANSPORTED:

 DESCRIPTION

-At a time when distraction dominates, Transported makes a powerful case for music as one of the last realms where the mind is still free to wander.
+At a time when attention is perpetually under siege, Transported makes a powerful case for music as one of the last spaces where the mind is still free to wander—and reminds us that these wanderings are more meaningful and more important to our individual and collective well-being than we’ve ever realized.